What Are the DOOH Billboard Ad Specifications and Design Guidelines?

 • Design at the highest resolution possible to ensure clarity on large screens.

-• Use vector-based elements wherever possible for scalability.
+• Use vector-based elements whenever possible for scalability.

 File Formats

-• Deliver final files in commonly accepted formats such as:
+• Deliver final files in commonly accepted formats:

-• Always confirm specific requirements with the media provider.
+• Always confirm specific requirements with your media provider.

 Safe Zones

-• Leave a margin around critical content (logos, text, etc.) to ensure it isn’t cropped due to screen bezel variances.
+• Leave a margin around critical content (logos, text, etc.) to ensure nothing is cropped due to screen bezel variances.

-• Use 5-10% of the total width/height as a guide for the safe zone.
+• Use 5–10% of the total width and height as a guide for the safe zone.

 Brightness and Contrast